mohit2708/Laravel/Interview-Question.md

 4. Laravel is lightweight so it has less inbuilt support in compare to django and rails.
 But this problem can be solved by integrating third party tools, but for large and very custom websites it may be a tedious task.

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.What are the steps to install Laravel with composer?
+### Ques.
+What are the steps to install Laravel with composer?
 Laravel installation steps:-
 * Download composer from https://getcomposer.org/download (if you don’t have a composer on your system)
 * Open cmd